Brianna Keilar Biography

 Miriam was born on June 10, 1954, in Vernal, Utah, the younger of two children.
 She was raised in the tiny oil lease community of Redwash until she was six.
 Her family moved to Vernal and then Southern California.
 Miriam attended Carpinteria High School.
 Miriam attended the University of California at Santa Barbara.

-Keilar was first married to her ex-husband Dave French on May 2, 2009.
-The couples later divorced.
-Though details citing their divorce is currently not available.
+Keilar was first married to her first husband Dave French on May 2, 2009.
+The couple later divorced.
+Details citing their divorce are currently not available.
+READ: Hilary Crowder

 Brianna is currently married to her husband Fernando Lujan, an active-duty Green Beret.
 In July 2016, she announced her engagement to her husband.
-The couples got married in December 2016, in Las Vegas.
-The couples are proud parents to a son Antonio Allen Martinez Lujan born on June 8, 2018.
+The couple got married in December 2016, in Las Vegas.
+The couple are proud parents to a son Antonio Allen Martinez Lujan born on June 8, 2018.

 Brianna Keilar Pregnancy | Pregnant